 There are learning moments in life…and one thing that I learned in THIS instance, was that memberships and community are something that I can easily do.
 I also learned (in retrospect) that I ended up doing this the hard way.
 Lucky for everyone else…I’ve since learned that there’s an easier way to create recurring revenue!
 THAT is what I teach inside of the membership and on the blog.
 That’s what I’ll be teaching on the Podcast.

-But more than both of those things…I learned that JUST DOING IT, is where success lies.
+But more than both of those things…I learned that JUST DOING IT makes ALL the difference.
+Good on ya, Nike.
 Whether you’re dragging your feet on a project you’ve been stewing over…or you’re in a timed predicament like I was, making excuses or panicking will do NOTHING for you.
 Pinpoint your problem…and start working towards your solution.

 The membership site I created, in the beginning, looks worlds different now.
 In 48 hours, I had put together every course, and video I’d ever created.
 Since then, we’ve added in a success path, events, and courses to help folks do EXACTLY what I did two years ago.

 I didn’t quite know what the membership site was going to be about.